flying85/hw-metromap/README.md

 through the ```get()``` method, which also accepts arguments for the API filters.
 By default, ```get_routes()``` downloads the routes of type ```0``` and ```1```, as requested by the assignment.
-We opted to filter the routes on the server side to maintain message size smaller, and to leverage the likely better filtering performance of the database software the API is interfaced to.
+We filter the routes on the server side to maintain message size smaller, and to leverage the performant filtering of the database software the API is interfaced to.

 Answer to Question 1 from terminal output: